Are the Right Tables “Lucky”?

 image

 Now, of course, there is a degree of luck involved.
 But group cohesion, a strong campaign, doesn’t have to be luck.
-And as I discussed this topic on ENworld, I started to notice some trends.
+But when you look closely at the tables that last, they weren’t lucky.
+In fact, they were doing very deliberate things.
 Luck is what people call it when they can’t explain their success.
-But all of the “lucky tables” seemed to be doing some very deliberate things.
 Weird quirks that seemed to make their tables work.
 Practices drawn from years of trial and experience.

 Table composition is one of the top factors behind campaign longevity.
 When you pull back factors like scheduling and logistics, most campaign fizzles come from a Player/GM mismatch.
 So, it should be obvious then.
 Find players who match the vibe at the table.
 Sounds easy, right?
 Nope.
 Not at all.